 At least once a week, my 5th grade class takes time out to work on their individual Genius Hour projects.
 The idea comes from Google's practice of giving employees 20% of their working time to focus on what’s interesting to them.
 My students fill out project proposals for what they want to learn and how they will share their discoveries with the class afterward.
 The flexibility of our curriculum allows them to be curious, explore their chosen discipline, and reach their learning or creation goals.

-English in fifth grade concentrates on building a strong foundation in reading, writing, and critical thinking.
-In reading, fifth graders will read widely and deeply from among a broad range of high-quality, increasingly challenging literary and informational texts.
-Through extensive reading of stories, dramas, poems, and myths and exposure to visual media from diverse cultures and different time periods, students will gain literary and cultural knowledge, as well as familiarity with various text structures and elements.
-By reading texts in history/social studies, science, and other disciplines, students build a foundation of knowledge in these fields that will also give them the background to be better readers in all content areas.
+At The Gregory School, we believe in educating the whole child.
+The values of character, leadership, and innovation, along with scholarship, are an important aspect of student development and are cultivated throughout the year.
+Students are encouraged to develop personal and social responsibility skills as well as pursue academic endeavors through the 6 C’s: Community, Collaboration, Compassion, Critical and Creative thinking, along with effective Communication.
+These skills are developed throughout each discipline during a student’s time at The Gregory School.
+Student interests and passions are integrated into the implementation of curriculum to help foster engagement and excitement about learning.English in fifth grade concentrates on building a strong foundation in reading, writing, and critical thinking.
+In reading, fifth graders will read widely among a broad range of high-quality and increasingly challenging literary as well as informational texts.
+Through extensive reading of stories, dramas, poems, and myths including exposure to visual media from diverse cultures and different time periods, students will gain literary and cultural knowledge as well as familiarity with various text structures and elements.
+By reading texts in history/social studies, science, and other disciplines, students build a foundation of knowledge in these fields that will also give them the background to be stronger readers in all content areas.

-Mathematics curriculum for fifth grade focuses on developing a solid mathematical foundation for students.
-Fifth grade builds upon prior student knowledge, extending multiplication and division to multi-digit numbers and developing understanding of decimals in the place value system and in operations.
-Adding, subtracting, multiplying, and dividing fractions are covered in depth, and student knowledge of geometry is extended to creating an understanding of volume.
+Mathematics curriculum for 5th grade focuses on developing a solid mathematical foundation for students.
+5th grade math instruction builds upon prior student knowledge, extending multiplication and division to multi-digit numbers and developing understanding of decimals in the place value system and operations.
+Adding, subtracting, multiplying, and dividing fractions are covered in depth, and student knowledge of geometry is extended to develop an understanding of volume.

-Science curriculum in fifth grade focuses on the scientific inquiry process across all units.
-Students will use systems’ thinking, technology and tools, critical and creative thinking, and teamwork throughout the year, and these concepts will be integrated into various units of study.
+Science curriculum in 5th grade focuses on the scientific inquiry process across all units.
+Students will use systems thinking, technology and tools, critical and creative thinking, and collaboration throughout the year.
+These concepts will be integrated into various units of study.
 Applications of scientific thinking will enable our students to strengthen skills that successful people need and use every day: solving problems creatively, making decisions, working cooperatively in teams, using technology effectively, and valuing lifelong learning.
-Students will be actively connected to the scientific community in Tucson via classroom visits and field trips.
+Students will be actively connected to the scientific community in Tucson via classroom visits, Google chats, and field trips.